confidential-computing/governance/project-progression-policy.md

 12. Security Scanning: Optional.
 13. LFX tools: Access to Linux Foundation tools to improve many aspects of a project from security to community health [tools](https://lfx.linuxfoundation.org/).

+Approved projects can [contact operations](mailto:operations@confidentialcomputing.io) for access to these benefits.

 ## II.
 Project Proposal Process

 ### Introduction